-BALUSTER: or other which, in handrail.
-A miniature column form of upright, series, supports a
+BALUSTER: A miniature column or other form of upright, which, in series, supports a handrail.

-BAY: the portion of a building between two adjacent structural elements., eg. a portion of a wall, containing windows, between two sections of solid wall which contain structure.
+BAY: The portion of a building between two adjacent structural elements., eg. a portion of a wall, containing windows, between two sections of solid wall which contain structure.

-BAY WINDOW: A window projects angularly another wall and from ground up.
+BAY WINDOW: A window which projects angularly from another wall and from the ground up.

-BRACKET: A small piece, often carved which carries a weight supporting or molded, projecting
+BRACKET: A small supporting piece, often carved or molded, which carries a projecting weight.